Poeschl/Hassio-Addons/git-exporter/README.md

 # Functionality

-* Export Home Assistant configuration
+* Export Home Assistant configuration.
-* Export Supervisor Addon configuration
+* Export Supervisor Addon configuration.
-* Export Lovelace configuration
+* Export Lovelace configuration.
-* Export ESPHome configurations
+* Export ESPHome configurations.
-* Export Node-RED flows
+* Export Node-RED flows.
 * Check for plaintext secrets based on your `secrets.yaml` file and common patterns.
 * Check for plaintext ip and addresses in your config.